 If you’re feeling overwhelmed and stressed about the material covered on finals or exams in another class, talking to someone might help alleviate some of this stress and allow you to feel better about the material itself.

 Cramming is one of the worst things you can do before finals or an exam because it stresses you out and makes you feel overwhelmed rather than helps you study efficiently for your test.

-Studying earlier in the week means that there’s more time to review your notes and materials and won’t overwhelm you as much as learning the night before your exam will.
+Studying earlier in the week means more time to review your notes and materials and won’t overwhelm you as much as learning the night before your exam will.

 25. Don’t be afraid to fail.

-It’s easy to become overwhelmed with fear at finals time, especially if you’ve been working hard and getting good grades all semester long, but it’s important not to let that fear keep you from trying your best!
+It’s easy to become overwhelmed with fear at finals, especially if you’ve been working hard and getting good grades all semester long, but it’s important not to let that fear keep you from trying your best!